Published: 11:13, September 18, 2025 | Updated: 18:32, September 18, 2025

 A resident tries to shield himself from the strong rain and wind in Heng Fa Chuen as Typhoon Wipha batters Hong Kong on July 20, 2025.
 (ADAM LAM / CHINA DAILY)

-Hong Kong’s weather forecaster has said the Standby Signal No. 1, issued at 9:20 on Wednesday night, will remain in force on Thursday as a tropical cyclone over Luzon is set to skirt 300 kilometers or more from the city.
+The Hong Kong Special Administrative Region’s weather forecaster said the Standby Signal No. 1, issued on Wednesday night, will remain in force until 9 am Friday.

 The observatory said it will assess the need to issue higher tropical cyclone warning signals, depending on the intensity of the tropical cyclone, the distance of its strong winds from Hong Kong and the change in local wind conditions.